dipeshpatel11/Python-Programming/README.md

 # Python-Programming

+Programming language:<br> ▪ Python

+Software used:<br> ▪ Visual Studio Code

-Out of all these Python programs some I did on my own for my practice and some I did during my CMPUT 274 (Introduction to tangible computing - I) course as weekly exercises
+Some of these Python programs I did on my own as a practice and some I did during my CMPUT 274 (Introduction to tangible computing - I) course as weekly exercises